 ‘Do you want to see more?’ he asked.
 ‘Tell your guests to sing!’

 Years passed, and the inn grew busier and busier.
 Everyone wanted to see the magical dancing cranes.
 Every night the inn was filled with singing, joyful customers.
-And every night, the innkeeper found room for beggars and paupers, every night he fed people who could not afford to pay for what they ate, and every night he remembered Tian, Lord of the Cranes.
+And every night, the innkeeper found room for paupers, every night he fed people who could not afford to pay for what they ate, and every night he remembered Xian, Lord of the Cranes.

-Many years later, when the innkeeper’s wispy beard was turning silver, Tian returned.
+Many years later, when the innkeeper’s wispy beard was turning silver, Xian returned.
 He stood watching the happy room for some time before the innkeeper saw him and hurried over.

-‘Come and sit, come and eat,’ he urged the noble guest, and when Tian had been given food, his host sat at the table, leaning forward.
+‘Come and sit, come and eat,’ he urged the noble guest, and when Xian had been given food, his host sat at the table, leaning forward.

 ‘Please,’ he asked, ‘may I know who you are?’